December 22nd, 2016

 localhost:18081to the address of the remote node.
 For instance, if you want to use the remote node of moneroworld.com, change

-2nodez.moneroworld.com:18081.
+node.moneroworld.com:18081.
+For more open node options, please check out the MoneroWorld open node directory.
 Alternatively, you can specify a daemon address on the

 What do I do if the GUI is showing